department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/discovery/login.gov adoption discovery research findings.md

 **Setting up a new credential is frustrating for Veterans if it's made to seem like a choice or the need is unclear.**

-Labels: AUD: Veterans, SPG: Cognitive Consideration, PRDT: Login.gov, PRDT: Login, BNFT: Healthcare, VETJNY: Taking care of themselves
+Labels: `AUD: Veterans`, `PRDT: Login.gov`, `PRDT: Login`, `BNFT: Healthcare`, `VETJNY: Taking care of themselves Veteran`, `RESRCH: Generative (discovery)`, `RESRCH: Evaluative`, `RESRCH: Interviews`, `RESRCH: In-person`

-Veteran, RESRCH: Generative (discovery), RESRCH: Evaluative, RESRCH: Interviews, RESRCH: In-person
+Messaging that suggestions setting up a new credential is optional, when it is in fact required is frustrating for Veterans – they want clear instructions about what is expected of them.

-The fear of losing access to My HealtheVet and the hassle of trying to set up a new credential takes a toll on Veterans, especially if they don't understand why it's necessary.
 Veterans aren't buying Login.gov, so rather than selling it to them they need clarity about what it is they need to do.
 Transparency around government decisions and spending serves more than satisfying a curiosity, it instills trust and supports people to embrace change.

 > "If Login.gov is the preferred method, the VA has to say that and stop providing options."
 Participant 9, Veteran Interview